mltony/nvda-browser-nav/README.md

 * NVDA+Alt+UpArrow or DownArrow: Jump to previous or next paragraph with the same horizontal offset or font size.
 * NVDA+Alt+Home or NVDA+alt+LeftArrow: Jump to previous paragraph with lesser offset or greater font size (parent paragraph).
-* NVDA+Alt+End: Jump to next paragraph with lesser offset or greater font size (next parent paragraph).
+* NVDA+Alt+End or NVDA+Control+alt+LeftArrow: Jump to next paragraph with lesser offset or greater font size (next parent paragraph).
 * NVDA+Alt+PageDown or NVDA+Alt+RightArrow: Jump to next paragraph with greater offset or smaller font size (child paragraph).
-* NVDA+Alt+PageUp: Jump to previous paragraph with greater offset or smaller font size (previous child paragraph).
+* NVDA+Alt+PageUp or NVDA+Control+Alt+RightArrow: Jump to previous paragraph with greater offset or smaller font size (previous child paragraph).
 * NVDA+O: Switch rotor setting between horizontal offset, font size, font size with font style.
 * P or Shift+P: Jump to next or previous paragraph.
 * Y or Shift+Y: Jump to next or previous tab.
 * K or Shift+K: Jump to next or previous dialog.
 * Z or Shift+Z: Jump to next or previous menu.
 * 0 or Shift+0: Jump to next or previous tree view.
+* 9 or Shift+9: Jump to next or previous tool bar.

 ## Source code
 Source code is available at <http://github.com/mltony/nvda-indent-nav>.